slausmeister/AutoHDR/readme.md

 ```

 # Model training
 Our training data is quite limited (~350 images).
 Thus, we followed two approaches from the beginning: utilizing a pretrained foundation model and data augmentation.
 In contrast to the recommendation of using high resolution images for downstream tasks [Dosovitskiy et al., 2020], we instead scale down to 244 x 244 to match the pretraining data.
 We did this initially for faster training during the prototyping phase, but noticed, that this resolution is sufficient for our task.

 As the labels are continuous values we employ an MSE loss and train using Adam in 10 epochs using batches of size 12 with a validation split of [0.8, 0.2] and a low learning rate of 0.0005.

 ## With and without pretraining
 We initialize Google's vit-base-patch16-224 ViT, replace the classifier and start training.
-We expected, that during fine tuning we would need to carefully consider which layers to freeze and which layers to train.
+We expected that during fine tuning we would need to carefully consider which layers to freeze and which layers to train.
 In actuality the naive approach of letting the model adjust all training parameters with the same learning rate works incredibly well converging after essentially one epoch.
 Therefore we also compared training without pretraining and see, that whilst convergence is a bit slower, the model also learns to capture the correct relationship.

 | With Pretraining | Without Pretraining |
 | :------: | :------: |